James-SR/study-notes-master/docs/DimensionalModelling.md

 ## Architecture considerations

 There are a number of different approaches to implementing a data warehouse, or Enterprise Data Warehouse (EDW) from the IT or technical perspective.
 However, all approaches use the dimensional data modelling technique.
 A full detailed explanation of all possible architecture approaches, including hybrid approaches, is not included here.
-Instead we discuss at a high level the three main approaches.
+Instead we discuss at a high level the three main approaches - Kimball Inmon and Data Valut - and touch on a couple of others.
 Where they differ in terms of data modelling in part depends on the location of the dimensional model.

 * **Kimball** - as the last part of the Extract Transform and Load (ETL) process the data is structured and loaded in to the desired dimensional model(s).
 There is no EDW in the Kimball approach, instead the presentation area is where data is organized, stored, and made available for direct querying by users, report writers, and other analytical BI applications.
 Data is stored in the multi-dimensional views as different data marts, which are typically subsets of all the data originally extracted, perhaps for different business users or services

 * **Inmon** -  suggests that the data should be relationally designed.
 The data is stored in an EDW in third normal form (3NF).
 The dimensional model then transates the data from the EDW in to something for an end user, visualisation tool or other such BI tool, potentially including data marts.
 A Hub and Spoke system is often used to describe the approach, with the EDW being the hub and the spokes being the depdendent data marts.
 This helps to ensure a 'single verison of the truth'

+* **Data Vault** -

 * **Centralised approach** - similar to Inmon but without the dependent data marts (spokes).
 Users directly target the EDW and there may be many different dimensional data models

 * **Hybrid** - there are various different ways this could be setup, however one way would be that data is still stored in the EDW, but the dimensional model is used to help structure the data in the EDW.
-Therefore the extra translation required from the EDW to a BI tool is reduced
+Therefore the extra translation required from the EDW to a BI tool is reduced.

-* **Data Vault** -

 In the Kimball approach when attributes in separate dimension tables have the same column names and domain contents.